Pecacheu/Arduino-Theme-Negative/README.md

 # Arduino-Theme-Negative
-This is the customized Arduino IDE skin I like to use.
+This is the customized Arduino IDE skin I use.

 ##### I call it "Negative"